Atrial Flutter Medications

 - When the heart is not pumping properly, blood that is moving more slowly than normal is more likely to clot.

 - A piece of a blood clot in the heart can break off and travel to the brain.
 There, it can block a blood vessel, causing a stroke.

 The other serious complication of atrial flutter is heart failure.

 - Rapid beating of the heart over a long time can weaken the heart muscle.
 This further impairs its pumping ability.

-- When the heart can no longer pump enough blood to the body through the blood vessels, this is called heart failure.
+- Heart failure describes a condition in which the heart can no longer pump enough blood to the body through the blood vessels.

 If you experience atrial flutter and are found to have no underlying heart disease, your outlook is generally quite good.
 If it occurs once without serious heart or lung disease, most likely you will never have it again.
 If you do have underlying heart disease, your atrial flutter may recur.
 Therefore, you should see a heart specialist (cardiologist).